abinit/abinit/doc/tutorial/gstore.md

 In ZPR calculations of the (fundamental) band gap, for instance, the $\kk$-points and the $n$ index can be restricted to the band edges that are automatically detected from the KS energies of the WFK file.
-The $m$ index, on the contrary, should cover a much large band range to account for empty states in the summation while the $\qq$-points should cover the full BZ or an appropriate irreducible wedge as discussed below.
+The $m$ index, on the contrary, should cover a much larger band range to account for empty states in the summation, while the $\qq$-points should cover the full BZ or an appropriate irreducible wedge as discussed below.

 Finally, the [[gstore_kfilter]] variable allows you to apply an additional level of filtering directly on the electronic states.
 As before, the most appropriate choice for this option depends strongly on the specific physical property you intend to compute.
-There are, indeed, several possibile values.
+There are, indeed, several possible values.
 Please refer to the documentation of [[gstore_kfilter]] for further details.

+Finally, the [[gstore_with_vk]] variable allows you to include electronic group velocities (and optionally off-diagonal velocity matrix elements) in the GSTORE file.
+This is particularly useful for transport calculations or when the velocity gauge must be consistent with the wavefunctions used for the e-ph matrix elements.
+Possible values are:

+- 0: Do not compute velocities (default).
+- 1: Compute only diagonal velocity matrix elements (group velocities).
+- 2: Compute both diagonal and off-diagonal velocity matrix elements.

 We conclude this guide by providing examples of recommended settings for different classes of physical properties.
 Note that not all gstore_ variables are explicitly included in these examples,